 Exltube has XL Solar Savings!

-Kansas City based Exltube, manufacturer of structural and mechanical tubing & pipe, now has the power of the sun to provide extra large electric savings with an installation among the largest business-owned in the state, rivaling Ikea’s in St. Louis (SEIA Q2 2019).
+Kansas City based Exltube, manufacturer of structural and mechanical tubing & pipe, now has solar panels to provide extra large electric savings with a solar array among the largest business-owned installations in the state, rivaling Ikea’s solar array in St. Louis (SEIA Q2 2019).

 Here is their story as featured in their SPS newsletter:

 You never know when an opportunity to save money presents itself!
 Geralynn Baxter randomly got a call from an outside contractor who installs solar panels for nonresidential properties.
 His call caught Geralynn’s attention when he conveyed the proposed solar project would:

 - Reduce utility cost immediately and for the next 30 plus years

 - Power your building with next generation cutting edge technology

 - Model environmental stewardship in a practical way